Efficient Modeling of Surrogates to Improve Multi-source High-dimensional Integrative Regression: Real example

 \section{Real example}

-Due to the increasing linkage of EHR with bio-repositories, large-scale biobank data has emerged as an important and rich resource for risk prediction modeling \citep{kho2011electronic}.
+Due to the increasing linkage of EHR with bio-repositories, large-scale biobank data have emerged as an important and rich resource for risk prediction modeling \citep{kho2011electronic}.
 For example, both UK Biobank (UKB) and Massachusetts General and Brigham (MGB) Healthcare Biobank contain not only a wealth of medical and clinical records but also their linked genomic data, which enables us to derive genetic risk prediction models useful for personalized medicine \citep{lewis2020polygenic}.
-Nevertheless, there exist several statistical challenges impeding the safe and effective use of EHR-linked biobank data in this application.
+However, there exist statistical challenges impeding the effective use of EHR-linked biobank data in this application.
 Among them, the most prominent obstacle is the lack of accurate or gold-standard labels on disease status in EHR.
-For example, patients may receive diagnostic codes for type 2 diabetes (T2D) but do not in fact have T2D.
-Precise information on T2D status requires human curation via manual chart review, which is not scalable and often times infeasible due to lack of access to clinical notes.
-This, together with high dimensional genetic features, it is challenging if not infeasible to derive reliable genetic risk prediction models based on labeled datasets.
+For example, patients may receive diagnostic codes for type 2 diabetes (T2D) even if they do not actually have the disease.
+Precise information on T2D status requires human curation via manual chart review, which is not scalable and often infeasible due to the lack of access to clinical notes.
+Together with high-dimensional genetic features, it is challenging if not infeasible to derive reliable genetic risk prediction models based on labeled data sets.
 On the other hand, diagnostic codes and other patient-reported outcomes are readily available yet inaccurate.
-With data from multiple institutions and the availability of gold standard labels on a small subset of patients, surrogate-assisted and federated approaches like SASH have the potential to address these challenges and produce robust and efficient genetic risk models using biobank data.
+With data from multiple institutions and the availability of gold-standard labels for a small subset of patients, surrogate-assisted and federated approaches like SASH have the potential to address these challenges and produce robust and efficient genetic risk models using biobank data.